HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/04-hello-world-command-line.html.md

 #### Create A Folder

-First create a new folder, or use md foldername (windows) or mkdir foldername (linux) then cd ./foldername into it eg;
+First create a new folder, or use md "Folder Name" (windows) or mkdir "Folder Name" (linux) then cd ./"Folder Name" into it eg;

 ```
 mkdir ./HelloWorld